Brian Trubshaw

-Biography
+Early life

 Brian Trubshaw was born in Liverpool in 1924 although he grew up in Llanelli where his grandfather had married into a family that owned the Western Tinplate Works, later managed by his father Harold (Major H E Trubshaw).
 He was educated at Winchester College.

+His father died in late October 1951, aged 64.

+Career

 He signed up for the Royal Air Force (RAF) in 1942 at the age of eighteen and went to the United States, where he trained as a pilot flying Stearman biplanes.
 He joined Bomber Command in 1944, flying Stirlings and Lancasters, transferring a year later to Transport Command.

 After the end of the Second World War, he joined the King's Flight, piloting George VI and other members of the British royal family.
 Then in 1949–50 he taught at the Empire Flying School and the Royal Air Force College at RAF Cranwell.

+Test pilot

 Trubshaw then went to Malaya when he was given permission to leave the RAF (Flight Lieutenant Trubshaw retired from the RAF at his own request on 21 May 1950) to take up a role as test pilot for Vickers Armstrongs, where he remained for 30 years; he succeeded G R 'Jock' Bryce as chief test pilot by 1964, and was director of test flighting from 1966.
 Trubshaw worked on the development of the Valiant V-bomber, the Vanguard, the VC10, and the BAC One-Eleven, and test flew all of these.

+He flew on the first flight of the Vickers Valiant on September 4 1953, with pilot Jock Bryce and Flight Officer Roy Holland.

+With Jock Bryce, as deputy chief test pilot of BAC, he flew on the first flight of VC10 on Friday June 28 1962.
+He flew the first flight of the Super VC10 in early May 1964.